jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/Intro/task.md

 #### Ways Variables and Data Interact: Move

 Multiple variables can interact with the same data in different ways in Rust.
-Let’s look at an example using an integer in Listing 4-2.
+Let’s look at an example using an integer in the code snippet below.

 ```rust
     let x = 5;
     let y = x;
 ```

-##### Listing 4-2: Assigning the integer value of variable x to y
+##### Assigning the integer value of variable x to y

 We can probably guess what this is doing: “bind the value `5` to `x`; then make a copy of the value in `x` and bind it to `y`.”
 We now have two variables, `x` and `y`, and both equal `5`.
 This is indeed what is happening, because integers are simple values with a known, fixed size, and these two `5` values are pushed onto the stack.